VTNR ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, May 9, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Vertex Energy, Inc. (NASDAQ: VTNR) alleging that the Company violated federal securities laws.
+NEW YORK, May 10, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Vertex Energy, Inc. ( VTNR) alleging that the Company violated federal securities laws.

 Class Period: April 1, 2022 to August 8, 2022